runeisnot-email/rune-rfc/protocol.md

 - It provides private and anonymous communication between two parties via email-like messages
-- It can send and receive inter-domain messages only
+- It can send and receive intra-domain messages only
 - It provides privacy and anonymity guarantees for both communication initiators and recipients
 - It aims to preserve some privacy and anonymity guarantees in the face of a